When can babies and kids under age 5 get their shots? Here's the timeline

 Step 5: CDC director makes final recommendation

 She needs to greenlight the advisers' recommendation.
-She can change the recommendation from what the committee voted on — as she did with boosters — but she usually follows their lead.
+She can change the recommendation from what the committee voted on — as she did with boosters — but she usually follows its lead.

 Only after the CDC director issues an official recommendation can shots get distributed to pediatricians and pharmacies around the country.